AnnikaMLamb/Fertile-hybrids-could-aid-coral-adaptation/README.md

 + Mesentary: replicate mesentary
 * Count: number of eggs per mesentary
 - Year: sampling year
++ Treatment: ambient or elevated conditions that the corals were exposed to in the first 28 weeks of their lives.

 ## Egg size data
 >EggSize_2020-2021.csv